Bell, Edward F.

 Boyer, Allen M. (1891-1948)

-Our second Mayor was born in Warrensville and came to Orange Township shortly after his marriage to Calle M. Allen & Callie had two sons, (Charles & Allen Jr.) and lived on SOM Center Road.
+Our second Mayor was born in Warrensville and came to Orange Township shortly after his marriage to Clara M. (Callie) Mapes.
+Allen & Callie had two sons, (Charles & Allen Jr.) and lived on SOM Center Road.
 Cleveland Necrology File.

 Our first settler arriving in Orange Township 1815.
 His home was located at the intersection of Chagrin River Road and South Woodland.
 The house was purchased in 1942 by the Cleveland Metro Parks and later renovated by the Chagrin Valley Trails and Riding Club in 1956.